 Enrichment Clubs at St John's

-Please be reassured that our children are still in receipt of additional sports coaching as part of their lunchtime sessions.
+Please be reassured that our children are also in receipt of additional sports coaching as part of their lunchtime sessions.

 Any ideas or requests for enrichment opportunities are always welcome.
 Please feel free to email any suggestion into school via the admin address.
 Thank you.

-In more usual circumstances, and together with some outside sporting agencies, our staff offers a number of enrichment opportunities for the children outside of the classroom and the school day.
+School has previously offered additional outside sporting agency clubs and our staff team offers a number of enrichment opportunities for the children outside of the classroom and the school day.